 - Make sure to peek into your teacup while sipping, not over the teacup and into someone else’s eyes,

 - Need to leave the table?
 Make sure to leave your napkin on your chair and say ‘excuse me’ before getting up,

 - Leave your phones, keys, sunnies, and anything else off the table.
 This is focused time and there’s no room for anything else,

 - Using milk in your tea?
 Leave the lemons alone.
 It’s one or the other, unless you like your milk curdled,

 - Going for the lemons?
 Make sure you pour the tea in your cup before adding the lemon, and not vice versa,

 - Never drink from your cup with the spoon still in there.
 Make sure to place your spoon on the saucer,

 - Don’t place your napkin on the table until you’re ready to leave.

 Where to get a high tea in Sydney

 Feeling a little peckish after all this talk of scones, cream, and cucumber sandwiches?
-Let us treat you to an elaborate high tea spread with delicious treats made by our private chefs.
+Let us treat you to an elaborate afternoon tea spread with delicious treats made by our private chefs.